 NPR Core Publisher

 Core Publisher is a CMS for public radio stations.
-Used by almost 200 of the 365 stations around the country, NPR Digital Services overhauled CP to offer greater flexibility for stations.
+Used by almost 200 NPR member stations around the country, NPR Digital Services overhauled CP to offer greater flexibility for stations of all sizes.

-Our adoption rate is now close to 50%.
-Plus, last week we began rolling out a persistent audio player allowing visitors to enjoy uninterrupted live radio while browsing great local content.
-Check out a few stations using our beta release: michiganradio.org, wamc.org and wvxu.org.
+We also rolled out a persistent player feature, which allows visitors to stream local radio while seamlessly browsing great local content.
+Check out a few stations using our beta release: Michigan Radio, WAMC and WVXU.